Careers, courses and degree options for teachers aspiring to be leaders

 Teachers and educators with an interest in the inner workings of the education system may be good candidates for an education administration degree.
 Most education administers earn master’s degrees, doctoral degrees or both.
 In general, master’s degrees provide an introduction to administrative roles, theories and practices while doctorates allow experienced educators to deepen their knowledge of specialized topics and the education system at large.
 Undergraduate degrees in education administration are generally not offered, although other related majors can prepare students for graduate work and set them on the right professional path.

-Undergraduate Education & Work Experience
+Undergraduate Education and Work Experience

 Because most education administrators start their careers in the field as teachers and work their way up to leadership positions, one is unlikely to find undergraduate degrees in education administration specifically.
 At the same time, holding a bachelor’s degree is almost always a requirement for admission to master’s and doctorate programs.
 In addition, many master’s and doctorate degree programs in education administration will require applicants to have a certain number of years as a teacher before they will be considered for admission.
 For these reasons, undergraduate students interested in the field should not be discouraged, however: a little patience and research can help one make informed decisions that support their long-term goals.

-Suggested Majors & Courses
+Suggested Majors and Courses

 It can be difficult for new undergraduate students to consider the many factors that go into becoming an education administrator.
 Work experience, licensure, exams and GPA all eventually come into play, and planning for them early on can streamline the progression toward more advanced education administration degrees.
 While it is important for undergraduates to maintain a good GPA and prepare for the Graduate Record Exam (GRE), a common criterion for graduate school admissions, it is just as vital that they choose majors relevant to education administration.